 - Simple to handle with low maintenance

-- No transport, storage and handling of dangerous goods
+- No transport, storage, or handling of dangerous goods

 - No environmental impact